dboddie-canonical-work/disgorged-docs/remote-build.rst

    snapcraft remote-build --build-on=amd64,arm64

-If no architecture is specified, remote build will default to :ref:``amd64``.
-For more details on how snaps handle build and run architectures, see `Architectures <architectures>`.
+If no architecture is specified, remote build will default to ``amd64``.
+For more details on how snaps handle build and run architectures, see :ref:`Architectures <architectures>`.

 .. _remote-build-heading--using: